metalevel-tech/mw-Typography/README.md

 * **Wiki family support**.
 The repository [php-typography](https://github.com/mundschenk-at/php-typography) supports over [70 languages](vendor/mundschenk-at/php-typography/src/lang).
 So the extension has the following options:

   * Autodetect the wiki's language - in this case the extension will detect the wiki's language, and process the text within that wiki by this **single language**.
-There are some locales limitations of this autodetection - for example the locale `en` will be converted to `en-US`, but such filters are not applied for any other language.
+There are some locales limitations of this autodetect - for example the locale `en` will be converted to `en-US`, but such filters are not applied for any other language.
 I would prefer the other option!

   * Manual set the wiki's language**s** - with this option you can manually set the wiki's content language.
 [Or you can set more than one content languages in order to translate your **multi language** wiki's content].
 In order to activate this option you need to add a line as the follow in your `LocalSettings.php` file: